adaszko/complgen/README.md

 # Roadmap

- * Generate grammars automatically based on man pages (https://github.com/fish-shell/fish-shell/blob/946ecf235c002cff596fbbb2c03f9693c30744da/share/tools/create_manpage_completions.py).
+ * Generate grammars automatically from man pages similarly to [how Fish shell is does it](https://github.com/fish-shell/fish-shell/blob/946ecf235c002cff596fbbb2c03f9693c30744da/share/tools/create_manpage_completions.py).

- * Show completion hints in ZSH and Fish
+ * Show completion hints in ZSH and Fish (Bash does not support them).

  * `name ::= expression;` defines a new production that can be referred to from other productions via `<name>` syntax.
 Referring to a production recursively won't be supported as that would take us outside of regular languages.